 4) Categorized guides will now be available for viewing on this page.

 1) When on the “filecity” or “filecity2” page tap the 'disconnect' button in lower right hand corner.
 You should now be logged out, to log back on follow the Connecting to filecity/filecity2 instructions above.

 1) Locate the file that you wish to edit/view.
 To view this file only tap it and it will open into a viewer within the app.

 –Viewer for document.
 Tap “filecity” to return to previous list.

 –Viewer for photo.
 Tap “Done” in upper left hand corner to return to list.

 2) To edit/update a word processor file tap the file context menu to the right of file and tap “Open In…” within the menu.

-4) Quickoffice should have now opened your document.
+4) The chosen app should have now opened your document.
 You may now edit your document however you prefer.
-Once you have completed editing tap “Close” in the top right hand corner.
+Once you have completed editing, you can now export your file back to FileBrowser.

 1) Tap the file context menu to right of file you would like to delete and tap “Delete” in menu.

 2) You will then be asked if you are sure you would like to permanently delete this file.

 !!WARNING!!: This file will be permanently deleted from entire filecity or filecity2 server, not just the FileBrowser app.